MicrosoftDocs/azure-cloud-services-files/Azure Targets SDK 2.9/readme.md

 ### Problem

-.NET Framework 4.6 projects fail to deploy in Visual Studio when you use Azure SDK 2.9.
+.NET Framework 4.6 projects fail to deploy in Visual Studio when you use Azure SDK 2.9 and Guest OS Family 4 or lower.

 ### Solution